-According to the experts, the answer is no. The market is predicted to maintain its speed.
+Experts did wonder if things would change with the end of JobKeeper; the payment scheme concluded on March 28.
+But according to them, the answer is no. The market is predicted to maintain its speed, and it has climbed steadily even with the end of the payment scheme.
 “At the height of the crisis last year, housing price drops of 10 to 20% were predicted amid fears of a fiscal cliff in September when income support measures were due to end,” writes journalist Tawar Razaghi for Domain.

 “But that never happened.
 Instead of turning off overnight, income support measures were extended for another six months with tapered payments from October.”
-And according to EY Oceania chief economist, Jo Masters, the step-down in October was bigger than the ones coming at the end of March.
-“I actually don’t think it’s going to have a dramatic impact on house prices and the housing market,” she said to Domain.
+And according to EY Oceania chief economist, Jo Masters, the step-down in October was bigger than the ones at the end of March.

 Right.
 So, is there any good news for buyers then?
 According to Finder, the property market could find natural equilibrium by 2022.
 That is to say, the property market is predicted to find equal footing with where it was in 2017 before lenders became stricter on home loan applicants, following the Financial Services Royal Commission.